xen-troops/moulin/docs/quickstart.rst

 Parameterized build with multiple images
 ----------------------------------------

-The next example is the most complex one.
+The following example is the most complex one.
 It shows the main reason why `moulin` was written in the first place:

 .. code-block:: yaml